codurance/site/_posts/2015-12-01-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

 ### Conclusion
 You are now ready to experiment with FsCheck!
-Let me know what is your experience with property based testing in F# writing at alex@codurance.com.
+[Let me know] what is your experience with property based testing in F# writing at .

 ### Resources: